ecesarl/CS547-Summer-2020/IN/smitadutta/Module1/README.md

-# This is for IN-CLASS students
+# This is for IN-CLASS students!